openSUSE/news-o-o/_posts/2011-02-16-open-bugs-day-on-sunday-the-20th-of-february.markdown

   * An installation of openSUSE 11.4 RC1 or openSUSE Factory so you can verify things.
-It™s of course okay to run it in a virtual machine.
+Itâ€™s of course okay to run it in a virtual machine.

   * An IRC client to interact with the other participants.